 Written by Ben Taylor

-The Graduate Record Examination (GRE) is a graduate admissions test that is sometimes part of the entry requirements for PhD programmes in North America and Australia.
+The Graduate Record Examination (GRE) is a graduate admissions test that is sometimes required as part of the PhD programme application in the USA and Australia.

 UK universities don’t usually require a GRE score, but it’s always worth checking – particularly if you’re applying for a PhD in Business or Management.
-It’s administered by Education Testing Services (ETS), who are also responsible for the TOEFL English language qualification.
+It’s administered by Education Testing Services (ETS).

-Unlike the Graduate Management Admissions Test (GMAT) which focuses on Business and Management, the GRE is a more general exam that is used in many subject areas.
+Unlike the Graduate Management Admissions Test (GMAT), the GRE is a more general exam that is used in many subject areas.
 It’s also possible to take a subject-specific GRE in one of several disciplines.

-Most candidates will take the computer-delivered version of the GRE.
-You’ll be able to use preview, editing and tagging features in this format, changing your answers to questions within a section and marking others to return to later.
+If you are required to take a GRE for PhD study, most candidates will take the computer-delivered version of the exam.
+You’ll be able to use preview, editing and tagging features in this format.
+You can also change your answers to questions within a section and mark others to return to later.

-There are three main sections to the GRE:
+There are three main sections to the GRE for PhDs:

 - Analytical Writing (score scale: 0-6, with half-point increments) – During two 30-minute essays, you’ll analyse an argument and an issue.
 This section assesses your critical thinking skills and not your general knowledge of the essay topics.